ncborcherding/scRepertoire/README.md

 Unfortunately, Github limits the size of individual files.
 In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).

-## Please Cite
-Feel free to use, edit, modify scRepertoire, but if you do, please cite the [manuscript](https://f1000research.com/articles/9-47/v1).
-If you are building your own tool based on scRepertoire, reach out, I am happy to help and make things compatible.

 ## Bug Reports/New Features

 #### If you run into any issues or bugs please submit a [GitHub issue](https://github.com/ncborcherding/scRepertoire/issues) with details of the issue.